patooz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6-multiple_permissions - script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. chmod ugo+x hello - adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 hello - no permission to the owner and the group, but gives all permissions to other users
+6-multiple_permissions - script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. chmod ugo+x hello - adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 hello - no permission to the owner and the group, but gives all permissions to other users chmod 751 hello - sets the mode of the file hello to -rwxr-x-wx